psh0502/StockCrawler/README.md

     <add name="StockCrawler.Dao.Properties.Settings.StockConnectionString" connectionString="Data Source=.\SQLEXPRESS;Initial Catalog=Stock;Integrated Security=True" providerName="System.Data.SqlClient" />
 </connectionStrings>
 ```
-BTW, since we adopt Unity DI framework, you can implement your IStockDataService interface to support other database.
+Since we adopt Unity DI framework, you can implement your IStockDataService interface to support other database.
 Wish to see someone do that.

-Here is the injection setting in XXX.exe.config
+Here is the injection setting in *.exe.config

 ```xml
 <configuration>